Kevin121q/nonideal-rlc-system-identification/README.md

 This repository is intended to serve as:

-- a reproducible experimental RLC dataset,
+* A reproducible experimental RLC dataset
-- an example of system-identification workflows,
+* An example of a system-identification workflow
-- an introduction to practical identifiability analysis,
+* An introduction to practical identifiability analysis
-- a resource for students interested in modeling real-world dynamical systems.
+* A resource for students interested in modeling real-world dynamical systems

 All data, figures, and analysis workflows are provided openly to encourage reproducibility and further exploration.

+---

 ## License